pic pic

 Logical Indexing

-Logical indexing (also known as Boolean indexing or masking) allows you to select elements based on conditions.
-Considering a vector x, this is achieved using a Boolean vector y of the same length as x, which acts as a filter: x[y] retains elements where y is true and excludes those where y is false.
+Logical indexing (also known as Boolean indexing or masking) lets you select elements based on conditions.
+The strategy is based on the creation of a Boolean vector y of the same length as x, which acts as a filter.
+This means that x[y] keeps elements where y is true and excludes those where y is false.

 x = [1,2,3]